Clapper: 'Harder and harder to believe' Trump didn't know about campaign contacts with Russians

-(CNN)Former Director of National Intelligence James Clapper said it is "difficult for me to believe" that Trump did not know about any of the contacts between his campaign and Russians that took place over the course of the 2016 presidential campaign.
+(CNN)Former Director of National Intelligence James Clapper said it is "difficult for me to believe" that President Donald Trump did not know about any of the contacts between his campaign and Russians that took place over the course of the 2016 presidential campaign.

 "With each subsequent revelation of yet another meeting between someone from the Trump camp and Russians, it gets harder and harder to believe that he didn't know about at least some of them," Clapper said in a Monday interview with CNN's Wolf Blitzer on "The Situation Room."
 "Just statistically, it's illogical. ...
 It's difficult for me to believe that he didn't know about some of these meetings."